 - Flood insurance covers hurricane-related storm surges and flood damage.

 - You may have a separate, and higher, hurricane insurance deductible.

 - Getting hurricane coverage before the season starts may be the best idea to ensure you have coverage.
 Typically, there are moratoriums (restrictions) for buying or adjusting coverage when a hurricane is imminent.

 How much hurricane coverage do you need?

-Depending on your circumstances or preferred degree of financial protection, you may need to consider higher coverage limits or coverage add-ons to your policy, above what a standard HO-3 policy provides.
+Insurance companies don’t sell standalone “hurricane insurance policies,” so you will need to rely on your home insurance policy and some supplemental policies, like flood insurance, to get adequate coverage.
+Depending on your circumstances or preferred degree of financial protection, you may need to consider higher coverage limits or coverage add-ons to your policy, above what a standard HO-3 or HO-5 policy provides.
 Most homeowners policies provide financial protection for: